Marie Olaussen

 Marie Olaussen (born 1997) is a Norwegian orienteering competitor who runs for the club Fredrikstad SK.

+Biography

-She represented Norway at the 2021 World Orienteering Championships in the Czech Republic, where she placed 11th in the middle distance.
+Olaussen represented Norway at the 2021 World Orienteering Championships in the Czech Republic, where she placed 11th in the middle distance.
 She won a bronze medal in the relay with the Norwegian team, along with Kamilla Steiwer and Andrine Benjaminsen.

+She placed eighth in the long distance at the 2023 World Orienteering Championships, and won a bronze medal in the relay with the Norwegian team.

+She placed seventh in the middle distance at the 2024 European Orienteering Championships in Hungary.
+Olaussen was running the second leg in the relay at the 2024 European Championships, winning silver medal for Norway along with Kamilla Steiwer and Andrine Benjaminsen.

+Olaussen represented Norway at the 2025 World Orienteering Championships in Finland, where she won a silver medal in the relay with the Norwegian team, along with Pia Young Vik and Andrine Benjaminsen.